SavStefan/DVetMedSci/README.md

 global.R, server.R, and ui.R files contain the R/Shiny code for the D.E.E text-mining application for the Wildbase Pathology Register.

-The fully functional application is accessible in browser via:  https://stefansav.shinyapps.io/necropsy-text-mining-2/
+The fully functional application is accessible in-browser via:  https://stefansav.shinyapps.io/necropsy-text-mining-2/

-DemoData.csv contains a small random selection of accessions from the Wildbase Pathology Register that can be used to explore functions in the application.
-This data is not representative of any subset of the Wildbase Pathology Register.
+GithubData.csv contains a small random selection of accessions from the Wildbase Pathology Register that can be used to explore functions in the application.
+This data is not representative of any subset of the Wildbase Pathology Register and some data has been modified for confidentiality purposes.

 Supp_annotating app.R and Supp_analysis app.R files contain the R/Shiny code used in the misclassification analysis of the pilot application testing study (Chapter 4) of this study.